Code-Solidi/OpenCqs/Readme.md

 Decorating handlers follow exactly the same layout as "normal" handlers.
 They inherit the same class as the decorated handler, but are not injected the same way.
 Instead, the decorated handler keeps track of its decorators.

-The decorators are added in the decorated handler ctor like this:
+The decorators are added in the decorated handler constructor like this:
 ```
 public DecoratedQueryHandler(ILogger logger)
 {